 To learn more about this approach, Kate attended a course organized by the Kinda Education Centre in Rimforsa, a rural village in Sweden dominated by lakes and forests.
 She was the lone American in a group of 18 educators from 11 countries.

-After her return to Potomac, Kate took her students outside at least once every day.
+Since returning to Potomac, Kate takes her students outside at least once every day.
 In one early lesson, they used ropes to create maps of the world and Europe on the grass.
 “Even if you have to be inside for a lesson, a few minutes outside gets them in the right frame of mind,” she says.
 “They come back in more prepared to learn.”

-When her class turned to the study of medieval Europe, she added a wrinkle to their the study of pilgrimages, particularly the annual trip to Canterbury Cathedral, which houses the shrine to Thomas Becket, the saint and 12th-century archbishop of Canterbury.
-One day in November, Kate’s students took the pilgrimage themselves—in the woods on campus.
-Teachers met them along the way, assuming the role of innkeepers and storytellers and offering comfort, lodging, and tales about Becket.
-“It becomes an actual journey for them,” Kate says, “which means they discover greater connections to the history and have a memorable experience.”
+When her class turns to the study of medieval Europe, she adds a new angle to the class's study of pilgrimages, emphasizing the traditional one to Canterbury Cathedral, which houses the shrine to Thomas Becket, the saint and 12th-century archbishop of Canterbury.
+In November, Kate’s students take the pilgrimage themselves—in the woods on campus.
+Teachers meet them along the way, assuming the role of innkeepers and storytellers and offering comfort, lodging, and tales about Becket.
+“It becomes an actual journey for them,” Kate says, “which means they discover greater connections to the history and have a more memorable experience.”

 PUT TO THE TEST

 How two teachers revamped their classes to prepare students for new AP tests and curriculum

 Tricia Crowley entered the summer knowing that big changes were in the works for teachers and students in AP Spanish Language and Culture.
 The first course curriculum change since 2007 and a new exam would emphasize less content knowledge and more language and analysis skills—particularly students’ ability to comprehend primary sources, such as news broadcasts, web podcasts, and recordings of everyday conversations.